pjsoto/DANN-Pytorch/README.md

 Aiming at simplifying Python environment issues, we provide the [docker container](https://hub.docker.com/r/psoto87/pytorch1.13) used to conduct the experiments' results obtained with this code.

 # Experiments
-This code reproduces the experiments carried out among the datasets mnist and mnist modified.
-The difference between such datasets is represented in the following figure, taken from [1].
+This code reproduces the experiments carried out among the mnist and mnist-modified datasets.
+The difference between such datasets is represented in the figure from [1].

 ![Image](datasets.png)

 Although other network architectures can be considered in this repository, here is expressly provided the network architectures used in [1] for mnist vs. mnist modified experiments.
 The following figure, also taken from [1], specifies the architectural details:

 ![Image](architecture.png)

+Additionally, during the experiments, the same set of hyper-parameters were used.

+# Results
+The results were computed regarding Accuracy and F1-Score; the following table shows them.

 # References
 [1] Ganin and V. Lempitsky, “Unsupervised   domain   adaptation  by backpropagation,”arXiv preprint arXiv:1409.7495, 2014.